 The best places to track down high-interest checking accounts are:

-- Traditional banks: Some traditional brick-and-mortar banks, including the big players, offer high-business checking accounts with varying rates.
-These sometimes require high minimum daily balances, so be sure you can meet them.
+- Traditional banks: Some traditional brick-and-mortar banks, including the big players, offer high-yield business checking accounts with varying rates.
+However, these sometimes require high minimum daily balances, so be sure you can meet them.

 - Credit unions: Local credit unions may also offer high-interest business checking accounts.
 These accounts aren’t always open to all, however; be aware that membership to credit unions is sometimes limited to location, occupation, or other factors.

 As you do your research, you’ll likely find that high-interest bank accounts often take the form of business savings accounts, which usually have limitations that make them unsuitable as an everyday checking account.
-For instance, savings accounts are often limited to a certain number of transactions per month, whether that’s withdrawals, transfers, checks, or something else—otherwise, you’ll generally be assessed fees.
+For instance, savings accounts are often limited to a certain number of transactions per month, whether that’s withdrawals, transfers, checks, or something else.

-BlueVine knows that it can be challenging the find the right business checking account—which is why we launched a new high-interest business checking account that bears major returns.
+Bluevine knows that it can be challenging to find the right business checking account—which is why we launched our high-interest Bluevine Business Checking account that bears major returns.
 We built it specifically to serve the needs of small businesses because we believe that your bank shouldn’t charge you to do business.
 It could be the “love interest” you’ve been searching for.